CBKSTL/musicm/README.md

 https://opus-codec.org/downloads/

 # **Running the bot**
-Change the token in Launcher.py, run it and have fun.
+Replace the token in Launcher.py with the token of you bot, now you can run it and have fun.